Who Pays for Searches When Selling a House? The Buyer!

 1. Digital Land Charges Register

-• HM Land Registry is gradually migrating Local Land Charges (LLC) data into a centralised digital system.
+HM Land Registry is gradually migrating Local Land Charges (LLC) data into a centralised digital system (GOV.UK Local Land Charges Programme).

-• Already rolled out across dozens of councils.
+• Already rolled out to over 100 councils.

 Saves solicitors time.
 Helps buyers understand issues faster.
 Win-win.